 Heat the oil in a Dutch oven.
 Add the meat in batch and sear on both sides over high heat for 4-5 minutes until crusty brown.
 Transfer each batch of meat to a plate.

-Once meat is done, add more oil to the pot if necessary.
+Once the meat is done, add more oil to the pot if necessary.

 Add onion and cook over medium-low heat until softened.
 Scrape up the browned bits, fond, from the bottom of the pot as you cook.